-Test for 100% Growth Step 1.

-If flows/demands remained at June 1993 levels, would a project still be required?

-No $\implies$ Growth = 100% Yes -> Continue to Step 2

-Test for 0% Growth Step 2.

-Does the project improve or replace components of an existing facility without increasing the capacity of any of the components?

-Yes ==> Growth = 0% No -> Continue to Step 3

-Determine Percent Growth Step 3.

-- Identify system capacity added by the project.
-Identify and subtract June 30, 1993 capacity deficit, if any.
-2. - Divide result by total project design capacity.
-3.
+- (1) Step 1 Test for 100 Percent Growth.
+If flows/demands remained at June 1993 levels, would a project still be required? - (i) No: Growth = 100 percent. - (ii) Yes: Continue to Step 2. - (2) Step 2 Test for Zero Percent Growth.
+Does the project improve or replace components of an existing facility without increasing the capacity of any of the components? - (i) Yes: Growth = zero percent. - (ii) No: Continue to Step 3. - (3) Step 3 Determine Percent Growth. - (i) Identify system capacity added by the project. - (ii) Identify and subtract June 30, 1993, capacity deficit, if any. - (iii) Divide result by total project design capacity.

-APPENDIX C PAGE 2 OF 3

-DEFT & NUMBER: PD 93-01

-Notes:
+(b) Notes.

-- 1. For most water and wastewater facilities, there is a straight-forward relationship between demand, capacity requirements, and facility size.
+- (1) For most water and wastewater facilities, there is a straightforward relationship between demand, capacity requirements, and facility size.
 For water transmission mains, however, the relationship is more complicated.
 There are many factors other than size which must be considered to determine capacity.
 These factors include length, the size and number of interconnections and the allowable energy differential between the points connected by the transmission system.
 Capacity analysis of a transmission network normally requires computer modeling.
-Previous water system analyses will be used to the extent they are applicable; however, where no previous analysis exists, computer modeling will be required. - 2.
-If an existing facility with available system capacity is being replaced by a new project which increases total system capacity, the available capacity in the existing facility is lost or wasted.
-In such cases, existing available capacity will be treated as a negative deficit in Step 3, part 2.
+Previous water system analyses will be used to the extent they are applicable; however, where no previous analysis exists, computer modeling will be required. - (2) If an existing facility with available system capacity is being replaced by a new project which increases total system capacity, the available capacity in the existing facility is lost or wasted.
+In such cases, existing available capacity will be treated as a negative deficit in subsection (a)(3)(ii) of this section.